 Who wants to bet on a goalless match?
-Who likes to cheer for a boring 0-0?
+Who likes to root for a boring 0-0?

 Betting on Draws is not exciting for bettors.

 They want something to happen.
 They like to bet on winners.

-Most of them are recreational punters who want to pick winners.
+Most of them are recreational bettors who love to pick winners.

-They want to share the success with friends and even better if the winner is the team they support.
+They want to share the success with their friends and even better if the winner the team they support is the winner.

 It is also a matter of ego to say: I was right!

 It is not about betting on the winner only as a favourite.
-Even the underdog high odds are attractive because of the big reward.
+Even the high odds on the underdog are attractive because of the big reward.

-These are all choices far from the logic of a value bet to get a profit.
+These are all choices far from the logic of a value bet to make a profit.

 Amateurs bettors first bet with emotion and then justify the choice with logic.

 Bookmakers know this very well.

-If punters bet a lot on winning teams, the bookmaker shortens their odds to attract money on the draw.
-However, bettors continue to bet on winning teams to support the choice they made previously and regardless of the dropping odds.
+When bettors wager a lot on winning teams, the bookmaker shortens the odds to attract money on the draw.
+However, bettors continue to bet on winning teams to support the choice they made earlier and regardless of the drop in odds.

-The more people do the same thing and the more valuable the different thing is: betting on draws.
+The more people do the same thing, the less it is worth, and the more it is worth the different thing is: betting on draws.

 Now that the odds are above fair price, they are good enough for a value investment.

 Well, it does not end there.

 Have you ever heard of them?

 They are bettors with a large bankroll who bet so much money to move the odds line in their favour.

 At the right time, the Big Spenders will place a value bet on the opponent’s juicy odds that will make a long-term profit despite the early losing bets.

-While line movements create the opportunity to find value bets on the overpriced odds of the draws, these are not the only situations where bookmakers allow you to make a profit by betting on draws.
+While line movements create the opportunity to find value bets on overpriced odds of draws, these are not the only situations where bookmakers allow you to make a profit by betting on draws.

 Other opportunities to value bet on draws can arise when the bookmaker makes public the odds for each outcome.